alimikegami/pos-microservices/README.md

 This service handles product and inventory management, implemented with Go, MongoDB, Elasticsearch, and Kafka.
 It follows the CQRS (Command Query Responsibility Segregation) pattern.

 ### Order Service
 This service is responsible for order management and payment processing, integrated with the Midtrans payment gateway (currently in sandbox mode).
-It’s built with Go, PostgreSQL, and Kafka.
+It’s built with Go, PostgreSQL, and Kafka and includes a circuit breaker for enhanced reliability during external service calls.